G0DSP33D/Real-Estate-Database-Management-System/README.md

 Look in the front end folder for instructions on running React

-Most of the dependencies should be dealt with by the virtual env, but you'll need Python and likely Node.js
+Most of the dependencies should be dealt with by the virtual env, but you'll need Python and Node.js